Transversal non-Clifford gates on almost-good quantum LDPC and quantum locally testable codes: Transversal non-Clifford gates on almost-good qLDPC codes and qLTCs

-Fortunately, in implementing the $\CCZ$ gate, we prepare three code blocks and only the last one could encode constant many logical qudits, so the rate of the combined blocks is still constant.
+Fortunately, in implementing the $\CCZ$ gate, we prepare three code blocks and only the last one may have merely constantly many logical qubits, so the rate of the combined blocks is still constant.

+Note that any constant-depth logical $\CCZ$ gate can be made transversal, at the cost of only a constant-factor loss in code parameters, as stated in the following lemma.

+\begin{lemma}[\cite{Nguyen2025CCZ, Golowich_Lin2024}] Suppose the quantum codes $\mathcal Q_1,\ldots,\mathcal Q_r$ support a constant-depth $\mCZ$ circuit.
+Then we can construct new codes $\mathcal Q'_1,\ldots,\mathcal Q'_r$ that support a transversal $\mCZ$ circuit inducing the same number of logical $\mCZ$ gates.
+Furthermore, the parameters of the new codes (sparsity, qubits, rate, relative distance, soundness) worsen by at most a constant factor. \end{lemma}

 Therefore, we obtain the following corollary.